Reading, PA Counselors – Thriveworks Reading Counseling, Therapy and Coaching

 Dr. Chaundy believes that dreams really do come true with a lot of hard work.
 One of her life time goals since 7th grade was to one day open a practice to help others dealing with difficulty in their lives.
 Dr. Chaundy’s story began after experiencing the loss of her father at a very young age due to cancer.
 She had the opportunity to be helped by a hospice worker and it was from there she decided that she wanted to help others as well.
 Although she was a work in progress for over 30 years and traveled a long rough road, her vision of finally opening a practice became a reality.
 Dr. Chaundy now likes helping others achieve their own personal and professional life goals and believes in the power of dreams, visions, and planning to help attain them.
 She also believes in the power of faith in healing, forgiveness, and in making lemonade out of life when life hands you lemons.

-As the owner of the practice, Dr. Chaundy isn’t as involved as much in the direct counseling as she once was, but she enjoys working as clinical director to the team in addition to teaching.
-Her true passion is psychological and educational assessment and she enjoys completing comprehensive evaluations to get people the help that they need in school or within the community.
+Dr. Chaundy's true passion is psychological and educational assessment and she enjoys completing comprehensive evaluations to get people the help that they need in school or within the community.
 She enjoys assisting people in their life journey and guiding them on the path toward healing.
 She loves hearing other’s stories of hope and inspiration.
 Overall, Dr. Chaundy’s gentle style and strength based perspective helps her easily build a rapport with others which leads to positive and productive changes in their lives